zhongyi-zhang/bosh-azure-cpi-release/docs/advanced/application-gateway/powershell/README.md

     ```
     Input your location (e.g. East Asia): East Asia
-    Input your resource group name: binxi1109ag
+    Input your resource group name: testag
     Input your application gateway name: ApplicationGateway
-    Will create the application gateway ApplicationGateway in your resrouce group binxi1109ag
+    Will create the application gateway ApplicationGateway in your resrouce group testag
     Input your virtual network name [boshvnet-crp]:
     Input your subnet name for the application gateway [ApplicationGateway]:
     Input your public IP name[publicIP01]: